-• The Township of Esquimalt Parking Bylaw requires a high level of residential visitor parking at 0.32 spaces per unit for multi-unit residential uses.
+The Township of Esquimalt Parking Bylaw requires a high level of residential visitor parking at 0.32 spaces per unit for multi-unit residential uses.
 However, based on Bunt's previous experience for similar village centres in municipalities across Greater Victoria and Metro Vancouver, a visitor parking supply rate of 0.05 to 0.10 spaces per unit is more appropriate for the proposed development.

 This recommendation stems from the Metro Vancouver Residential Apartment Parking Study' which found that visitor parking demand never exceeded 0.06 vehicles per dwelling unit during the study period.
 These rates have been further substantiated by previous Bunt studies for similar projects.
+Visitor parking observations conducted by Bunt have never indicated a parking demand of greater than 0.1 vehicles/unit.